ihchoi12/inho-note.github.io/_posts/2021-05-11-Barefoot-Tofino.md

 - To interface with the running P4 program
 - Load program-dependent APIs, and initialize Thrift server for them
 - Thrift: SW framework to develop RPC handling among different languages
 - Once the driver is started, we will see the bfshell prompt
+- Configuration by a JSON file
 ##### BF-Shell: Barefoot Interactive Shell
 - *bfshell>* is the top-level
 - we can access various subsystems from here